mobify/workshop--adaptivejs-site-1x/README.md

         color: white;
     }
     ```

+    Save the `_button.scss` file and close it.

-6. Add a new file called `_footer.scss` under **/assets/styles/templates/partials**
+6. In the editor, in the `/assets/styles/templates/partials` folder, create a new `_footer.scss` file.

-7. Add the following to the new file:
+7. Add the following style snippet to the new file:

     ```SCSS
     // Footer